ajvillegas/easy-widget-columns/README.txt

 7. Custom homepage with delineated widget rows for reference

 == Changelog ==

+= 1.1.9 =
+* Strings in the image upload modal are now translatable.
+* Updated .pot file with the new translatable strings.

 = 1.1.8 =
 * Fixed a bug introduced in the last version with the 'Widget Row' widget that caused the wrong markup to be outputted in the front end.